-Perhaps veganism may still bring some controversy, but vegetarianism is fully installed among the usual diets.
-No one is surprised when someone doesn’t eat meat, and restaurants with an exclusively vegetarian offering have grown exponentially in the city.
-From lunch menu to the haute cuisine verde, more and more places offer an exclusively Verde cuisine, and that is why we need a list like this one to help us find the best vegetarian restaurants in the city and delve into a type of cuisine whose complexity has long since ceased to be a surprise.
+Perhaps veganism can still bring, still, some controversy, but vegetarianism is fully installed among the usual diets.
+No one is surprised when someone does not eat meat, and restaurants with an exclusively vegetarian offer have grown exponentially in the city.
+From the lunch menu to haute cuisine, more and more places offer an exclusively green offer, and that is why a list like this one is needed to help us find the best vegetarian restaurants in the city and delve into a type of cuisine whose complexity has long ceased to be a surprise.

 Table Of Contents